 What is Chiari Malformation?

-Chiari malformations involve structural defects in the base of the skull that impact on the cerebellum.
-When part of the cerebellum called the cerebellar tonsils extends out of the skull into the upper spinal canal this is called a Chiari 1 Malformation.
-There are 4 types of Chiari malformations.
+Chiari malformations involve structural defects in the base of the skull that impacts the cerebellum.
+When part of the cerebellum called the cerebellar tonsils extends out of the skull into the upper spinal canal this is called a Chiari Malformation.

 Diagnosis requires medical imaging.
 Magnetic Resonance Imaging (MRI) is the best way to diagnose Chiari.
 Computed Tomography (CT) scans can also pick up Chiari but can still some cases.